emilyshute/Project3/README.md

 # Project3
-## Final Project - Correlation of Autralian Exports on Consumer Confidence Index
+## Final Project - Australian Livestock Export Mortality Rates

-## Data
+## Resources
-ABS - Australian Exports csv
+ABS - Australian Livestock Exports
-Roy Morgan - Consumer Confidence Index

-## Visualizations
-Linear Regression of Consumer Confidence Index & Australian Exports from 2018 -2020
+Department of Agriculture, Water and the Environment - Investigations into Mortalities

-## Machine Learning
+## Machine Learning Hypothesis
+We are attempting to predict whether livestock mortality rates are improving and if we can observe trends in conditions surrounding these incidences